uimix-editor/uimix/README.md

   <tbody>
     <tr>
       <td>
-        Draw elements at arbitrary positions on the canvas and add layout later.
+        Create components in the same experience as popular design tools.
+Draw elements at arbitrary positions and auto-layout them later.
       </td>
       <td>
-        :construction: Import existing designs from Figma by copy-paste using the Macaron plugin for Figma.
+        :construction: Copy layers in Figma and paste them in Macaron (preserving auto layouts) with our Figma plugin for Macaron.
       </td>
       <td>
         Custom editor extension for Visual Studio